apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/externaldata.md

   <td> The absolute path to the source HDFS file or directory.
 Use a comma separated list if there are multiple files or directories. </td></tr>
 <tr>
   <td> input-format </td>
   <td> The associated input format.
-Use 'text-input-format' for text files , 'sequence-input-format' for hadoop sequence files, 'rc-input-format' for Hadoop Record Columnar files, or a fully qualified name of an implementation of org.apache.hadoop.mapred.InputFormat. </td>
+Use 'text-input-format' for text files , 'sequence-input-format' for hadoop sequence files, 'rc-input-format' for Hadoop Object Columnar files, or a fully qualified name of an implementation of org.apache.hadoop.mapred.InputFormat. </td>
 </tr>
 <tr>
   <td> format </td>